timonorawski/ArcheryGame/docs/guides/GAME_ENGINE_ARCHITECTURE.md

 # Game Engine Architecture

+> **Note**: This document describes the game engine architecture.
+For the **unified interactions system** that replaces `collision_behaviors`, `input_mapping`, and Lua lifecycle behaviors, see [INTERACTIONS.md](INTERACTIONS.md).

 The YAML-driven game engine enables building complete games through declarative configuration rather than imperative code.
-Games are defined in `game.yaml` files with Lua behaviors for dynamic logic.
+Games are defined in `game.yaml` files with interactions and action handlers.

 ## Overview